-Track Listing: Down by the Riverside; Just a Closer Walk With Thee; Swing Low, Sweet Chariot; Nobody Knows the Trouble I've Seen; When the Roll Is Called Up Yonder; Go Down Moses; Joshua Fit the Battle of Jericho; Blues N/C.
+Down By The Riverside; Just A Closer Walk With Thee; Swing Low, Sweet Chariot; Nobody Knows The Trouble I've Seen; When The Roll Is Called Way Up Yonder; Go Down Moses; Joshua Fit De Battle Of Jericho; Blues N/C (Total Time: 67:41).

 Hampton Hawes: Piano; Leroy Vinnegar: Bass; Stan Levey: Drums.